manavkataria/behavioral_cloning_car/README.md

 * Udacity Dataset [Download here](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) - Track1 Dataset Used for Training
 * Unity3D Simulator - [Download for MacOS](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5894ecbd_beta-simulator-mac/beta-simulator-mac.zip)

-Submission includes all required files and can be used to run the simulator in autonomous mode.
+Repository includes all required files and can be used to run the simulator in autonomous mode.

 ### Code Quality
 #### Functional Code